Events

-Ed Jaeger is Chair of the Subrogation Department of White and Williams LLP, whose Property and Workers Compensation Subrogation practice extends throughout the United States.
 Ed has concentrated his practice in Subrogation since 1992.
-Ed has litigated numerous complex commercial and residential property losses involving fire, structural collapse, water, transit and maritime claims.
+He has litigated numerous complex commercial and residential property losses involving fire, structural collapse, water, transit and maritime claims.

 As part of his duties as Chair of the Subrogation Department, Ed oversees the department’s food recall subrogation practice.
 When recall claims arise, the department’s attorneys work closely with claims professionals, insureds and forensic experts to analyze and minimize the cost of an insured’s recall efforts and maximize the recovery of these costs from suppliers of adulterated and/or misbranded food and food ingredients.
-Matters the department has handled include misbranded and/or adulterated food claims based on the presence of allergens and listeria and the presence of foreign objects in food intended for human consumption.
+Matters the department has handled include misbranded and/or adulterated food claims based on the presence of allergens, listeria and the presence of foreign objects in food intended for human consumption.

 Ed is licensed to practice law in Pennsylvania, New Jersey, New York and the District of Columbia, but practices throughout the country utilizing the services of local counsel under a special program with the subrogation department.